Drugs, alcohol & mental health

 Drugs and effects

 In this section we have listed some of the different types of substances that could have an impact on your mental health.
-Please be aware that this list is not exhaustive.
+Please be aware that this list is not a list of all substances.

 Taking any substances can be dangerous.
 They can also have bad interactions with any medications or other substances you might use.

 For more information on different substances you can visit the website of ‘Talk to Frank’.
 They are a specialist charity that provides information on drugs.
-You can find their website here.
+You can find their website here: www.talktofrank.com/

 Cannabis is one of the most commonly used drugs in England.
-According to one study, about 6.5 per cent of people aged 16-59 measured had used it in the last year.
-This was around 2.1 million people.
-Among 16-24 year olds in the study, around 15.8 per cent had used it in the last year.
+According to one study, 1 in 13 people aged 16-59 had used it in the last year.
+Young people aged 16-24 are more likely to use cannabis.
+The same study shows that just under 1 in 5 young people had used cannabis between 2018 and 2019.

 - use cannabis for a long time,